 - A plastic bottle provides tamper evidence as well as a reclose ability feature

-Another type of blister pack used for pill packaging is created in similar fashion, but with an aluminum (foil) based material instead of plastic.
+Another type of blister pack used for pill packaging is created similarly but with an aluminum (foil) based material instead of plastic.
 The material is cold-formed by stamping it over a mold until it retains its new shape.
 These foil blister packs provide excellent moisture and oxygen barrier properties that protect the shelf lives of the pills they contain.
 The packs are not transparent like their thermoformed plastic counterparts, nor can they be produced as quickly.

 Pill Packaging Considerations